Reutzel Finds the Sweet Spot to Win at Williams Grove

 Reutzel bided his time and pounced just before halfway in the 30-lap feature to drive by Gio Scelzi for the lead.
 With a late race restart with two laps to go Reutzel drove away from Scelzi for the victory.
 The win was Reutzel’s 14th victory of the 2020 calendar year.

-Larson was quick to credit his crew for giving him a race car that allowed him to search the racetrack to find the sweet spot at the right moment.
+Reutzel was quick to credit his crew for giving him a race car that allowed him to search the racetrack to find the sweet spot at the right moment.

 “Our car was phenomenal tonight where I could move around.
 I could blast the top, I could run through the middle, I could run the bottom,” said Reutzel.
 “We had a little bit of luck there, but sometimes it pays off to run third, second where you can move around like that.”

-Reutzel use the opportunity running third to search the track for a way around Brian Brown and Scelzi.
+Larson used the opportunity running third to search the track for a way around Brian Brown and Scelzi.

 “Brown was kind of using up the whole race track so I was able to sit on the bottom and do the one thing he wasn’t doing.
 I was starting to make some speed up on him and at that point and I don’t think (the rubber) was really laid down yet because I jumped back up to the top,” said Reutzel.
 “Then I just got back down and was lucky I was down at the right time so I could run up to (Scelzi) and I found it.
 Gio moved down over here and I thought for sure I thought he would move down on this end to, but the track was good enough where he thought he was still carrying speed over there.
 You don’t want to pull the trigger too soon on him because that’s what I did with Brown and luckily I was just close enough to clear him and sit on the bottom and hit my marks.”